CervTest/backstage-app/README.md

 Full instructions via links, abbreviated instructions follow

+Note that this example only applies the Jenkins extras to entities of type _service_ - you wouldn't see anything different on a type _website_ for instance.
+It is left as an exercise to the reader where to enable what.

 #### Front-end

 * `yarn add --cwd packages/app @backstage/plugin-jenkins` (from the root dir, unlike app dir with old plugin)
-* Adjust `EntityPage.tsx` as instructed - although some personal preference on where to place and what to keep might be involved here (the `{overviewContent}` type blocks might need to get moved around a bit and/or copied)
+* Adjust `EntityPage.tsx` as instructed - although some personal preference on where to place and what to keep might be involved here (like the `{overviewContent}` type blocks might need to get moved around a bit and/or copied, conditional blocks may be warranted)
+  * Note additionally that the entity card meant for the overview is branch-targeted - adjust naming to your conventions (the `EntityLatestJenkinsRunCard`)
-* Add the Jenkins annotation to a given catalog item, for instance `jenkins.io/job-full-name: 'Experimental/CervTest/jibby'`
+* Add the Jenkins annotation to a given catalog item, for instance `jenkins.io/job-full-name: Experimental/CervTest/jibby`
 * Optionally tweak at the columns included as noted in the docs

 #### Back-end